-The Parkinson’s Academy provides a structured training programme for doctors, nurses and allied health professionals who want formal training in both the clinical and managerial aspects of running a ‘Parkinson’s service’.
+Parkinson’s Academy provides a structured training programme for doctors, nurses and allied health professionals who want formal training in both the clinical and managerial aspects of running a ‘Parkinson’s service’.

 Training is provided through Parkinson’s MasterClasses – an innovative educational programme established by the Movement Disorder Section of the British Geriatrics Society (BGS).
 There is a collection of videos available at the bottom of this page to explain the Academy’s course structure in more detail.

 Currently there are two distinct MasterClass programmes for professionals wanting to advance their skills in Parkinson’s: the Foundation and Advanced.
 Additionally, we run a series of regional roadshow MasterClasses for professionals who want to advance their skills in specific areas of Parkinson’s care.

-The Parkinson’s Academy MasterClasses started in 2002 in response to a real need for professional development opportunities that allowed professionals with an interest in Parkinson’s to come together not only to learn but to form a network across the UK.
+Parkinson’s Academy MasterClasses started in 2002 in response to a real need for professional development opportunities that allowed professionals with an interest in Parkinson’s to come together not only to learn but to form a network across the UK.

 There are now two MasterClasses a year which train a mix of professionals, defined by their experience and what they want to achieve.
 Training on the Foundation MasterClass course can be followed up by attending the more specialist Advanced MasterClass course at a later date.